adfinis/mySAGW/CONTRIBUTING.md

 pytest
 # create migrations
 ./manage.py makemigrations
-# install debugger or other temporary dependencies
+# you can use pip to install other temporary dependencies
-pip install --user pdbpp
 ```

 Writing of code can still happen outside the docker container of course.